 Are you looking forward to your holiday in the sun this summer…who isn’t?
 As well as packing that all important sunscreen, swimsuit and toothbrush, take some time to consider how your parrot will cope being left behind.

-Encourage them to cope with less attention than usual and to get used to spending time by themselves.
+This in turn will help encourage them to cope with less attention than usual and therefore to get used to spending time by themselves.

 Just like you would with a small child, try buying a few new toys that you can put in their cage to keep them occupied and remember to stick to their usual diet whilst you’re away.